Proxy servers replace REMOTE_ADDR with their own IP

 I guess HTTP_X_FORWARDED_FOR is only present in case of a reverse proxy, not a forward proxy, right?
 Otherwise I would be surprised.
 So we are only talking about reverse proxies here, right?

 The question IMHO is which problem should be solved by your patch.
 There are different possible reverse proxy scenarios.
 Your patch will improve the situation, but will not fix those problems that arise when the reverse proxy is used as an SSL proxy (and web sites are proxyied in virtual sub folders of the main SSL proxy domain).
 For the SSL proxy case I think I have found a solution (that also works for others) and I could assist you here.
 But maybe this is a different problem from your point of view?

 I think the best approach would be to find a solution that takes into account all three HTTP_X_Forwarded_... parameters that are used by the Apache module mod_proxy / mod_proxy_ .
 If we do this we could claim that the TYPO3 core fully supports reverse proxying with Apache mod_proxy...
 Otherwise there will be patches necessary again and again.

 Maybe it is interesting for you to have a look at the X-Forwarded-*: handling in

 I know that Apache is not the only web server around, and others might do things in a different way.
 What do you think?
 Just my 2 cents.

-#3 Updated by Henning Pingel almost 10 years ago
+#3 Updated by Henning Pingel about 10 years ago

 First of all thank you for providing the patch.
 I didn't test it yet, I only looked at the source code.
 Unfortunately I will not have time to test the patch until the beginning of March.
 I will get back to you then.